TTUNEPH2025/GN/docs/Screening.md

   * Strongyloides Stercoralix for at risk individuals --> asymptomatic infection has potential to transform into lethal systemic disease after exposure to steroid therapy
 ## **Cancer Screening**
 * Risk of bladder cancer (and other cancers) is greater if the cumulative dose of cyclophosphamid exceeds 36g (about 500mg/kg in adults) in a patient's life time.
 Yearly urologic screening is recommended in high-risk individuals
-* Age specific malignancy screening
+* Age specific malignancy screening. (small list of the following common screening cancers, not comprenhensive)
     1. Breast Cancer
        * Women age 40-45 annual mammograms as patient wishes
        * Women age 45-54 annual mammograms